 Where are prices headed?

-Is this a good time to buy?
+Is it a good time to buy an Okanagan property?

 Warm and Dry Climate: The Okanagan boasts a semi-arid climate, with hot, dry summers and mild winters.
 This is a major draw for those seeking sunny weather and an extended outdoor season.